 Conducting consumer research in China is very important because of the specificities Chinese customers show.
 If you want to successfully manage your product or service, you need to gather and understand consumer insights in order to spot and target your customer and to be able to adjust your product or service according to what your consumers in China perceive, think, buy and how they act.
 However, gathering and understanding data about the Chinese consumer, e.g. with focus groups, shop-alongs, surveys, online focus communities or interviews, to manage your product or service is only one part of the consumer research.
 Nowadays, the part of managing the consumer journey becomes at least as important.
 With effectively managing the consumer journey you can prevent your consumer to even check competitor’s offers and thus, make him or her loyal to your brand.

 However, like the Chinese consumer showing uniqueness in general, the consumer journey of a Chinese consumer differs from the one in the West we know now as well.
-At Daxue Consulting, we can provide you with a complete understanding of the consumer journey in China through our years of experience in China.
+At Daxue Consulting, we can provide you with a complete understanding of the consumer journey in China through our years of experience in consumer experience management in China.
 This insight includes:

 In general, one can say that the consumer journey of Chinese consumers can be still considered as rather traditional.
 On the other hand, customers are clearly affected by the digital age.
 However, companies in China fail to satisfy their consumers in their experience and need to adapt to the requirements of them and develop key capabilities in order to manage the consumer journey successfully.
-With our help you can identify the specific needs of your consumers and create competitive advantage by being able to satisfy them.
+With our experience in consumer experience management in China you can identify the specific needs of your consumers and create competitive advantage by being able to satisfy them.

 As it is commonly known, the typical consumer journey is funnel-shaped and a consumer takes several steps to choose among different offers and to make his or her final decision eventually.
 The funnel concept emerged from extensive consumer behavior research and assumes that the buying decision can be classified in five different phases.
 From awareness and familiarity to consideration and purchase to the last phase, loyalty, where in each phase the customer eliminates more offers until he or she decides for one in particular and stays loyal to it or re-enters the consideration phase.